 Water pumping stations that have recently been repaired are as safe as those that were repaired earlier.
 It might be frustrating for residents to know that the technical difference between well head safety of one neighbourhood who does have chlorinated water, to one that is chlorine-free, is simply the date at which they were signed off.
 The government in Wellington recently shifted the goal posts and that prevents chlorination being turned off on the recently repaired well heads.
 That’s fundamentally wrong.
 Here’s the back story.

 Drinking water supply falls within the city council’s responsibility and they thus announced a temporary and reasonably short term measure to have chlorination.
-The city council totally underestimated how long it would take to repair all the 50+ well heads.
+The city council totally underestimated how long it would take to repair all the 50+ well heads (the last well head got repaired in September 2020!).
 The time when all pumping stations would be chlorine-free got delayed several times.

 The process of turning off chlorine for a particular pump station is, or rather was, as follows: